Bergen Aquarium: Stunning Fish Portraits

 Common eels

-The common eel (Anguilla anguilla) can actually feel the earth’s magnetic field.
-It is this feeling that helps it navigate through its journeys around the oceans, making it one of the most intuitive species.
+The common eel (Anguilla anguilla) can actually feel the Earth’s magnetic field.
+It is this feeling that enables it to navigate its journeys around the oceans, making it one of the most intuitive species.
 The eels that grow in freshwater become female, while the ones growing in brackish water become male.
 Moreover, they can move on land from one river to the other.

 And here’s one more common eel fun fact: although their blood is poisonous, the poison disappears when the eel is cooked.